-The CEEE has been making a difference in K-12 economic and financial education for nearly 50 years.
+The CEEE has been making a difference in K-12 economic and financial education for more than 50 years.

 Through supplemental classroom instruction and experiential programs, students learn firsthand: